+The USA represents a major growth opportunity and we are still at the beginning of our journey.
 December 2017 Supreme Court PASPA hearing.
-Kindred's decision to enter the USA following April 2018 Ċ Incorporation of Unibet Interactive Inc. in Delaware. • May 2018 Ó Supreme Court repeals PASPA, paving the way for states to regulate sports betting.
+Kindred's decision to enter the USA following the Supreme Court positive outlook.
+April 2018 Incorporation of Unibet Interactive Inc. in Delaware. • May 2018 Ó Supreme Court repeals PASPA, paving the way for states to regulate sports betting.
 June 2018 Ċ Unibet establishes HQ in Manhattan, New York.
 By the end of 2018, Unibet has four staff based in the USA.
-September 2018 Hara Unibet announces the first agreement in the USA, with Hard Rock Hotel & Casino Atlantic City to enter New Jersey.
+September 2018 Unibet announces the first agreement in the USA, with Hard Rock Hotel & Casino Atlantic City to enter New Jersey.
 January 2019 Ċ MOHEGAN Unibet announces a second market access agreement, SUN this time with Mohegan Sun to enter Pennsylvania.
-NO May 2019 Unibet launches the online casino product in New Jersey, and accepts its first US customers.
-August 2019 Ć Unibet opens its second office in the USA, in Cherry Hill, New Jersey, which hosts the customer service and risk and fraud operations.
-September 2019 Unibet completes the online offering in New Jersey, by adding the sports betting product Later the same month.
-Unibet launches its first retail sports betting operations in the USA at Mohegan Sun Pocono Casino in Pennsylvania. Ċ November 2019 Unibet launches its online sports betting and casino products in Pennsylvania.
-December 2019 Unibet enters a multi-state agreement with Caesars Entertainment which grants access to Indiana and ESARS lowa and potentially other states pending regulation.
-By the end of 2019 Unibet employs 26 staff across its two offices.
-March 2020 Unibet launches its second retail sportsbook in the USA, in Allentown, Pennsylvania.
-July 2020 Unibet launches in Indiana, its third state in the USA September 2020 Unibet announces a multi-state market access agreement with Penn National Gaming, granting PENN NATIONAL access to the regulated state of Illinois and conditional access to Ohio pending regulation.
-October 2020 Unibet launches the first ever professional-sportsthemed casino games in the USA.
-December 2020 Ċ Unibet Interactive employs over 45 people in the USA. Ċ February 2021 Unibet partners with The Quechan Tribe of the Fort Yuma Indian Reservation to gain access to two key and we are still at the beginning of our journey.
+May 2019 Unibet launches the online casino product in New Jersey, and accepts its first US customers.
+August 2019 Unibet opens its second office in the USA, in Cherry Hill, New Jersey, which hosts the customer service and risk and fraud operations.
+September 2019 Unibet completes the online offering in New Jersey, by adding the sports betting product.
+Later the same month.
+Unibet launches its first retail sports betting operations in the USA at Mohegan Sun Pocono Casino in Pennsylvania. Ó November 2019 Unibet launches its online sports betting and casino products in Pennsylvania.
+December 2019

+Unibet enters a multi-state agreement with Caesars Entertainment which grants access to Indiana and Iowa and potentially other states pending regulation.

+• By the end of 2019

+Unibet employs 26 staff across its two offices.

+Unibet launches its second retail sportsbook in the USA, in Allentown, Pennsylvania.

+July 2020 Unibet launches in Indiana, its third state in the USA.

+September 2020 Unibet announces a multi-state market access agreement with Penn National Gaming, granting access to the regulated state of Illinois and conditional access to Ohio pending regulation.

+Unibet launches the first ever professional-sportsthemed casino games in the USA.